ymirmeddeb/MazeRunnerBot/README.md

 ## Acknowledgements
 Special thanks to our project supervisor and the NUS College of Design and Engineering for providing resources and support.

-For a detailed setup, refer to the Wiki section of this repository.

-## Contribution Guidelines
-We welcome contributions to the MazeRunnerBot project!
-If you have suggestions or improvements, please open an issue or submit a pull request.

 ## Pictures of the robot

 ![2024-03-23 16 04 03](https://github.com/ymirmeddeb/MazeRunnerBot/assets/74667654/fbf5975c-077f-41e2-b887-d2259ee97d02)